 Compensation for Offshore Accidents

 Many of these injuries can be classified as catastrophic.
 That means they have the potential to be life-altering in nature.
-Depending on the severity of your injuries and the circumstances that contributed to them, you may be entitled to compensation for:
+Depending on the severity of your injuries and the circumstances that contributed to them, you may be entitled to compensation for medical bills, future medical bills, rehabilitation expenses, lost wages, and future wages.

 In the most severe cases, these injuries can lead to death.
 Workers’ families may be entitled to compensation through a wrongful death claim against the responsible party.